Achari Aloo Recipe (Indian Pickle-Spiced Potato Curry)

 Pan covered with a lid.

-Once the potatoes are cooked well, add 1 teaspoon dry mango powder and 2 tablespoon chopped cilantro and mix well.
+Step 9: Once the potatoes are well-cooked, add 1 teaspoon dry mango powder and 2 tablespoon chopped cilantro, and mix well.

 Ready achari aloo masala garnished with cilantro.